tomice/tomice.github.io/_posts/2024-12-15-creating-a-dns-sinkhole-for-bbb.md

 ![Blocked](/assets/img/2024-12-15/dns-sinkhole-blocked.png)

-As you continue to attempt to navigate to these sites, this website will continue to parse the `dnsmasq` log and populate it with the latest info.
+As you continue to attempt to navigate across the web, this PHP website will continue to parse the `dnsmasq` log and populate it with the latest info.

 ## Troubleshooting